 As you use the 248X to collect data, status lights help you monitor network communications on the terminal.
-To learn how to use the Network Connect and Transmit status lights to monitor communications between the 248X and other devices in the RF or Ethernet network, see "Using the Status Lights" in Chapter 1.
+To learn how to use the Network Connect and Transmit status lights to monitor communications between the 248X and other devices in the RF or Ethernet network, see "Using the Status Lights" on page 20.